Craig Breslow: 2006

 Breslow signed a minor league contract with the Boston Red Sox on February 1, 2006.

 In 2006, Breslow was named an International League (Triple-A) All-Star while with the Pawtucket Red Sox.
 In 67 innings of work for the season, he was 7–1 with a 2.69 ERA and struck out an average of 10.3 batters per nine innings.
 He was selected by his teammates as the PawSox Most Valuable Pitcher.
-He was promoted to Boston in the second half of the season, making him the fourth Jewish player (in addition to Kevin Youkilis, Gabe Kapler, and Adam Stern) to play for the Red Sox that year.
+He was promoted to Boston in the second half of the season.
 In 13 relief appearances with the Red Sox in 2006, Breslow went 0–2 and posted a 3.75 ERA with 12 strikeouts in 12 innings pitched.
+He played in one game for the AA Portland Sea Dogs in 2013.

 Off the field, he helped Red Sox pitcher Josh Beckett win a bet against catcher Doug Mirabelli.
 Breslow calculated how many times a baseball spins when it's thrown 90 miles an hour from the pitcher's mound to home plate.
 "Josh wanted to know if I could figure out how many times a baseball spins on the way to the plate", Breslow said.
 "There's a lot of variables, but I put in some figures and came up with answers for a fastball, curve, or slider.
 It's rather simple once you do it."